Parkinson gait modelling from an anomaly deep representation: Proposed approach

 The auxiliary task to monitor video reconstruction is implemented from a discriminatory convolutional net that follows the same structure that encoder in Figure \ref{fig:model_arch}-a, which halves the spatio-temporal dimension while increases the features and finally dense layer determines its realness level (see in Figure \ref{fig:model_arch}-c.).
 Interestingly, from such deep convolutional representation the input videos are projected to an embedding vector $\mathbf{z}_{D} \in \mathbb{Z}^{m}$ with $m$ coded features, which thereafter may be used as latent vectors descriptors that also encode motion and realness information.
-To guarantee an optimal coding into low-dimensional embeddings, the reconstructed video $\mathbf{x'}$ is mapped to an additional encoder projecting representation basis in a $\mathbf{z'}_G$ embedding.
-In such sense, $\mathbf{z}_G$ and $\mathbf{z'}_G$ must be similar, and lead to $\mathbf{x}$ and $\mathbf{x'}$ to be equal which helps in generalization of the generator, following an encoder $L_2$ loss: $L_{enc} = \left \| \mathbf{z}_{G} - \mathbf{z}_{G}' \right \|_2$.